-An Echocardiogram, also known as a transthoracic (meaning viewed through the chest) echocardiogram, Echo or Echo Doppler, is an ultrasound of the heart.
+An Echocardiogram is an image viewed through the chest.
+Echo or Echo Doppler is an ultrasound of the heart.
 It is a simple procedure that requires no preparation on the part of the patient and does not use any radiation to produce the images.
-This test is used to view real time images of the beating heart and the blood flowing through it.
+This test is used to view real-time images of the beating heart and the blood flowing through it.
 This produces the ability to measure whether a proper amount of blood is being moved through the heart at a proper rate.
 It also shows if there are any defects in the actual heart muscle tissue or the valves.

 Please call Patient Services Department at

 Disclaimer: Every diagnostic test has scientific acceptable technology or technique based limitations of uncertainty of measurement, false positive or false negative and so do not fall under the domain of negligence.
 In case of any such scenario, we offer free repeat of test within 24-48 hours.